If you think the economy is bad, here’s a sign of the times. It’s gotten so bad that TV characters these days can’t afford a live-in maid.

 Ditto for Full House.
 Danny Tanner could have used somebody like Alice or Lurch helping him out, but instead he asked his brother-in-law and a best friend to move in.

-If you want most of your audience to relate to the characters, unless these are ultra-wealthy characters, they’re simply not going to be able to afford to have somebody on staff full-time, helping out.
+If you want most of your audience to relate to the characters, unless these are ultra-wealthy characters, they’re simply not going to be able to afford to employ someone to work at their home full-time.

 Society has also changed.
 Back in the day, it was kind of unthinkable that Tom Corbett (Bill Bixby), the widower on The Courtship of Eddie’s Father wouldn’t have some female presence to help him take care of his young son, Eddie (Brandon Cruz), and so his character hired the aforementioned Mrs. Livingston.